reczoo/FuxiCTR/README.md

    python run_expid.py --expid MODEL_test --gpu 0
    ```

+3. Run a model on benchmark data (e.g., Criteo)

+   Users can follow the [benchmark section](#Benchmarking) to get benchmark datasets and running steps.
+Please see an example here: https://github.com/reczoo/BARS/tree/main/ctr_prediction/benchmarks/DCNv2/DCNv2_criteo_x1

-3. Implement a new model
+4. Implement a new model

-    The FuxiCTR code structure is modularized, so that every part can be overwritten by users according to their needs.
+    The FuxiCTR library is designed to be modularized, so that every component can be overwritten by users according to their needs.
 In many cases, only the model class needs to be implemented for a new customized model.
 If data preprocessing or data loader is not directly applicable, one can also overwrite a new one through the [core APIs](https://www.processon.com/view/link/63cfcfab4e30670eac4a81c7).
 We show a concrete example which implements our new model [FinalMLP](https://reczoo.github.io/FinalMLP) that has been recently published in AAAI 2023.
 More examples can be found in the [model zoo](./model_zoo/).

 ## Citation

-*:bell: If you find our code or benchmarks helpful in your research, please kindly cite the following papers.*
+*:bell: If you find our code or benchmarks helpful in your research, please cite the following papers.*

 > Jieming Zhu, Jinyang Liu, Shuai Yang, Qi Zhang, Xiuqiang He.
 [Open Benchmarking for Click-Through Rate Prediction](https://arxiv.org/abs/2009.05794). *The 30th ACM International Conference on Information and Knowledge Management (CIKM)*, 2021. [[Bibtex](https://dblp.org/rec/conf/cikm/ZhuLYZH21.html?view=bibtex)]

 > Jieming Zhu, Quanyu Dai, Liangcai Su, Rong Ma, Jinyang Liu, Guohao Cai, Xi Xiao, Rui Zhang.
 [BARS: Towards Open Benchmarking for Recommender Systems](https://arxiv.org/abs/2205.09626). *The 45th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR)*, 2022. [[Bibtex](https://dblp.org/rec/conf/sigir/ZhuDSMLCXZ22.html?view=bibtex)]

 ## Discussion